juliangav/www.julian.is/_posts/2017-03-05-exit-intent-popups.md

 And now you have your very own exit intent popup.
 Congratulations!
 (Sorry, no “exit-intent technology” here — there’s no such thing.)

 I'm curious to hear about what you’ve learned from this post, ways to improve patterns or how you’ve used popups.
-Don’t hesitate to [tweet](https://twitter.com/juliangav){:target="_blank"} at me.
+Don’t hesitate to [tweet](https://twitter.com/juliangav){:target="_blank" rel="noopener"} at me.

 If you're interested in optimizing the load time of your website, I recently wrote [A Simple Baseline for Fast Loading Accessible Websites]({% post_url 2017-01-15-baseline-for-fast-loading-websites %}).